 Positive, gentle, reward-based training can help your pet remain calm in many settings.
 To keep your companion occupied, calm, and happy, direct him or her to perform favorite tricks or commands while waiting for the doctor.

 Tools: For example, ask for a plastic syringe to take home.
-When your pet is comfortable with it, pull up a little skin as if to give a shot, then poke gently with the plastic – go slowly and use plenty of treats until the syringe is no longer scary.
+When your pet is comfortable with it, pull up a little skin as if to give it a shot, then poke gently with the plastic – go slowly and use plenty of treats until the syringe is no longer scary.

 Vary your routine.
 Pets that have already had a traumatic experience at the vet will be cautious of anything that might indicate the threat of another trip there.
 For example, if you only bring out your pet’s carrier when it is time to go to the doctor, your pet may experience fear and anxiety every time it sees the carrier.